ArpitaDanguria/MyAreaConnect---Community-Info-Sharing-Platform/README.md

 - **Nodemailer** – Email notifications for new posts

 ## ✨ Features
-- User login & authentication
+- User login
 - Post new community events with full details
-- View all upcoming and past events
+- View all upcoming events
 - Automated email alerts to users on new posts